wp-plugins/simple-bar/readme.txt

 > You can add any type of content Ads,Images,HTML,Embed Videos,or even embed contact forms of any Wordpress form plugin with simple short-code and collect leads or let people contact you.
 This plugin will offer end-less possibilities.

-> You should Get the premium Version right now to access all features. <a href="http://web-settler.com/notification-bar/">Get Premium Version</a>

-Guaranteed Increase in sales, Conversions and subscribers.
+<strong>Guaranteed Increase in sales, Conversions and subscribers.</strong>

 * Provides easy and simple user interface.
 * Shortcode Content Supported.